fmerizzi/optimization_neural_net/README.md

 2) Run backprop algorithm, obtain gradient values of the network
 3) update weight and biases
 4) using basic sigmoid function neurons
+5) Produce animation of bias and weight updates during epochs

 ## Backprop algorithm visualization